Welcome to Your Guitar Journey

 Chords used: G, C, D, Em

-What you'll learn: Four-chord progressions and smoother chord transitions.
+What you'll learn: Four-chord progressions and more chord transitions.

 Effective Practice Sessions